ieee-vgtc/ieeevis.org/content/info/call-participation/posters.md

 The electronic posters themselves have to be created using a provided web-based interface.
 Access to this interface will be granted after the two-page summary has been accepted for presentation.

-Presenters are also encouraged to submit an accompanying video or other supplementary materials by following the IEEE VIS formatting guidelines http://junctionpublishing.org/vgtc/Tasks/supplement.html.
+Presenters are also encouraged to submit an accompanying video or other supplementary materials by following the IEEE VIS formatting guidelines: <http://junctionpublishing.org/vgtc/Tasks/supplement.html>.

-Visit the [Posters FAQ](http://ieeevis.org/year/2020/info/call-participation/posters-faq) page for some useful tips for authors.
+Visit the [Posters FAQ](posters-faq) page for some useful tips for authors.

 ### SUBMISSION INSTRUCTIONS